 So begins this less-than-epic quest, in which our hero attempts to find a pig.

 No, really: that’s the plot.
-And it’s amazing.
+And it is amazing.

-This short game’s narrative voice is deceptively simple, and will have you laughing out loud more than once as you play it.
-It also features some pretty good adventure-game-style puzzles, but don’t give up too quickly: you can deduce everything easily, making this a great game for beginners.
+This short game’s narrative voice is deceptively simple and will have you laughing more and more as you play.
+It also features some pretty good adventure-game-style puzzles, but don’t give up too quickly.
+You should be able to solve them easily, making this a great game for beginners.

-The real charm of this game is its narrative voice—the text was written by Adams himself.
-This game is not easy, and includes no hint system, but devotees of Adams’ work should struggle through—it’s worth it just for the one-liners.
+The real charm of this game is its narrative voice—the text was written by Douglas Adams himself.
+This game is not easy and includes no hint system.
+But, devotees of Adams’ work should struggle through—it’s worth it just for the laughs.

 The sun has gone.
 It must be brought.
 You have a rock.

-A surrealistic adventure featuring an invented vocabulary provides an experience no other medium possibly could, and makes a strong case for the continued existence of text games.
-Be sure to check this one out.
+A surrealistic adventure featuring an invented vocabulary provides an experience no other medium possibly could and makes a strong case for the continued existence of text games.
+Prepare to really use your imagination, envision what is taking place, and then check this one out.

-If you’re wondering where Zork is, the answer is that it’s hard to say.
-Technically Activision owns the rights to the Zork trilogy and the rest of the (amazing) Infocom library, which fueled the 80′s text game craze.
-They’ve not released any of these titles recently so far as I know.
+If you are wondering where Zork is, the answer is that it is hard to say.
+Technically, Activision owns the rights to the Zork trilogy and the rest of the (amazing) Infocom library, which fueled the 80s text game craze.